metachris/website/content/about.md

 Free software advocate, participating in hacker spaces and collaborative collectives.
 Dad of two little kids. -->

-Hi, my name is Chris Hager.
-I'm interested in technology and collaboration, and participate in hacker spaces, collectives and communities.
+Hey there 👋 My name is Chris, aka metachris.
+I'm a builder, maker, engineer.
+Interested in all kinds of technology and collaboration, hacker spaces, collectives and communities.
 Dad of two little kids, living in Vienna, Austria.

-Engineer at Flashbots :zap: :robot:
+Mate at Flashbots :zap: :robot: 🏴‍☠️

 <hr style="overflow:auto;">

-**Feel free to reach out:**
+**Reach out:**

 * [chris@linuxuser.at](mailto:chris@linuxuser.at)
 * [twitter.com/metachris](https://twitter.com/metachris)